 Traveling to a foreign country—even one as beautiful and interesting as South Korea—can be daunting.
 But luckily, there are a few choice smartphone apps that will make your travels much easier.
-Don’t stuck with the Google suite and go the extra mile by downloading the apps the locals use.
+Don’t just stick with the Google suite and go the extra mile by downloading the apps the locals use.
 Here are KKday’s top picks for the 5 most useful Korea travel apps.
 Best of all?
 They’re free and work on both Apple and Android.

 As Korea’s messaging app of choice, KakaoTalk is an absolute must-have for anyone travelling here.
 The app allows you to communicate with other KakaoTalk users through text and call, send photos and videos, as well as enjoy cute stickers—all free of charge, as long as you’ve got a WiFi connection.
 KakaoTalk is also useful when communicating with your travel group, tour guides, and other locals you’ll encounter on your trip.